ucsb-cs16/w24/index.md

 ---

-welcome to CS16 webpage.
+Welcome to the CS16 website.
 Here you can find the course material.